Sugriva: Duel with Lava and Kusha

 On Lakshmana's request and after Guru Vasistha's approval, Rama plans to do Ashvamedha yajna.
 At this auspicious occasion he calls Sugriva along with Angada, Nala, Nila, Jambavantha and Hanuman to come to Ayodhya.
 Rama greets and hugs Sugriva, Jambavantha and others on their arrival to Ayodhya.

 The yajna horse is captured by Lava and Kusha brothers.
 In the Rama's army the news spreads that two muni kumara's has captured the Yagya's horse.
 Shatrughana walks and fights with Lava and he is defeated by Lava.
-Then Lakshamana comes and he is also defeated by Lava.
+Then Lakshamana comes and he is also defeated by Lava due to the fact that he was holding back.
 Then Bharata asks Rama to give him the permission to go to set horse free from both muni Kumara.
 Sugriva and Hanuman also request Rama to permit them to go along with Bharata in the battle.
 Lava and Kusha defeat Bharata and Sugriva and took Hanuman as a prisoner.
 Hanuman is the only one who knew that Lava and Kusha were sons of his master Rama & Sita and thus allowed himself to be imprisoned by his master's sons.